Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

     - Establish ongoing feedback processes to adapt and enhance collaboration strategies based on insights and discussions gathered within the designated Discord channel.

 13. **1. **Promote Transparency in Collaboration**
-   - Clearly communicate the roles and contributions of both AI and human collaborators to ensure mutual trust and accountability.
+   - Ensure clear communication regarding the roles and contributions of both AI and human collaborators to build mutual trust and accountability.

 2. **Establish Ongoing Feedback Processes**
    - Create continuous feedback processes to adapt and improve collaboration strategies based on insights and discussions gathered within the designated Discord channel.**